neurofractal/neurofractal.github.io/index.md

   * We used MEG, task-based and resting-state fMRI to characterise shifts between brain networks during the detection of semantic category changes

-* Development of educational interventions for secondary school pupils with autism spectrum conditions
+* Development of evidence-based interventions for secondary school pupils with autism spectrum conditions

 ## Social Media